Ericsson/codechecker/docs/analyzer/user_guide.md

                         analysis of a particular file takes longer than this time, the analyzer is killed and the analysis is considered as a failed one.
-  --z3 {on,off}         Enable Z3 as the solver backend.
-This allows reasoning
-                        over more complex queries, but performance is much worse than the default range-based constraint solver system.
-                        WARNING: Z3 as the only backend is a highly experimental and likely unstable feature. (default: off) --z3-refutation {on,off}
+  --z3-refutation {on,off}
                         Switch on/off the Z3 SMT Solver backend to reduce false positives.
 The results of the ranged based